Free Tibet: Olympics 2022

-Free Tibet unsuccessfully created a petition calling for the International Olympics Committee (IOC) to refrain from giving the bid for the 2022 Winter Olympics to Beijing.
+Free Tibet unsuccessfully created a petition calling for the International Olympic Committee (IOC) to refrain from giving the bid for the 2022 Winter Olympics to Beijing.
 In 2008 when Beijing hosted the summer Olympics, China promised to improve its human rights record before the Olympic Games.
 However China failed to ameliorate their human rights abuses and instead continued to oppress citizens and media outlets.
 On the basis of continued human rights violations, Free Tibet argued that China should not be considered a suitable place for the 2022 Winter Olympics.

 On 10 June 2015 Free Tibet worked with the International Tibet Network to stage a protest outside of the Lausanne Palace Hotel in Lausanne, Switzerland.
 The protest was successful in disrupting the bid process and in catching the attention of international media.

 Another Perfect Day in Tibet

 In 2014, a Free Tibet investigation uncovered around 100 fake online accounts Chinese authorities were using propagandistically.
 The accounts had fake western names and photographs taken from randomly chosen websites and personal accounts.
 Each fake profile circulated pro-Chinese, anti-Dalai Lama propaganda in an attempt to convince followers that Tibet was free from humanitarian and environmental strife and portrayed it as an idyllic and peaceful province of China.
 Free Tibet wrote that, "China is highly sensitive to any signs of international support for Tibetan freedom and has declared its intention to 'win over' Western public opinion on the issue.
 Its message is that Tibetans have benefited hugely from Chinese investment and that the environment and culture of Tibet is protected and safe in China's hands", in its exposition of the propaganda campaign.
 Twitter removed the fake accounts after Free Tibet submitted an official complaint to the social media executives.